-Shortly after the Proclamation of Independence, Djakarta Ika Daigaku taken over by the government of the Republic of Indonesia and changed its name to College of Medicine in Jakarta under the Ministry of Health.
-Because of the security situation in Jakarta is precarious due to the resistance everywhere, the Ministry had decided to move the Medical College Jakarta inland Central Java, Yogyakarta at the time as an important city of the Republic of Indonesia. unfortunately, Yogyakarta does not have adequate facilities for the establishment of Medical College, the establishment moved to Klaten, a small town between Yogyakarta and Surakarta.
-Section Preclinical Medical College was centered in Klaten and Surakarta part in the clinic.
-At that moment, a milestone in the establishment of the Faculty of Medicine began that March 5, 1946.
+Shortly after the Proclamation of Independence, Djakarta Ika Daigaku was taken over by Indonesian government and changed its name to Perguruan Tinggi Kedokteran Jakarta under the ministry of health.
+Due to safety issues, the minister decided to move Perguruan Tinggi Kedokteran Jakarta to an inland Central Java, Yogyakarta, which was an important city of Indonesia back then.
+Unfortunately, Yogyakarta did not have adequate facilities for the establishment of a medical faculty.
+Therefore, the establishment was moved to Klaten, a small city between Yogyakarta and Surakarta.
+The preclinical phase was centered in Klaten, while the clinical phase was in Surakarta.
+That was the initial phase of Faculty of Medicine’s establishment, on 5th March 1946.

-Dean was first after the establishment of Medical College (PTK) is Prof. Dr. Sardjito, assisted by dr. Soetarman, Drs.
+The first dean was Prof. Dr. Sardjito, assisted by dr. Soetarman, Drs.
 Radiopoetro and dr. Soemoesmo.
-Some lecturers include Drs.
+Drs.
 Sardjono, Prof. Ir.
-H. John, Prof. Abdulrahman Saleh and dr. Moh.
-Sale.
-Students who registered as first-year students are Soeprono, Soewasono, Parmono Ahmad, Nasir Alwi (never a Universias rector of Gadjah Mada), Soedibjo Prodjopoerwoko, Roekmini, Ismangoen, Soepardjo, and Poestika.
-Class and laboratory activities carried out in the hospital do Tegalyoso Klaten (now called dr. Soeradji Tirtonegoro).
-Before PTK stands Yogyakarta, Yogyakarta existing Technical High School and the Law School Foundation’s College of Gadjah Mada.
+H. Johanes, Prof. Abdulrahman Saleh dan dr. Moh.
+Sale acted as lecturers.
+Students registered on the first year were Soeprono, Soewasono, Parmono Ahmad, Nasir Alwi (a former rector of Universitas Gadjah Mada), Soedibjo Prodjopoerwoko, Roekmini, Ismangoen, Soepardjo, and Poestika.
+Lectures and laboratory sessions were held in Tegalyoso Hospital Klaten (now called dr. Soeradji Tirtonegoro hospital).

-Meanwhile, College of Medicine, College of Dentistry and College of Pharmacy still managed the Ministry of Health.
-Based on Government Regulation No. 37 on the establishment of UNGM signed by Mr. Assat as interim president of Indonesia; Ki Mangoen Sarkoro as Minister of PP & K, then the combined PTK, PTGK, PTF, and Hospital Medicine by the Ministry of Health submitted to the Ministry of PP & K. The term was changed to College of Fakultit namely Fakultit Medicine, Dentistry and Pharmacy.
+Meanwhile, the medical, dentistry, and pharmacy college were still managed by the Ministry of Health.
+Based on Indonesian Government Regulation no. 37 on the establishment of UNGM signed by Mr. Assat as the temporary President of Indonesia and Ki Mangoen Sarkoro as the Minister of Education, Teaching, and Culture, the three aforementioned college were handed from the Ministry of Health to the Ministry of Education, Teaching, and Culture.
+The term Perguruan Tinggi (college) was changed to Fakultit.

-Thanks to the help of vice president of Indonesia.
-Drs.
+With help from the vice president of Indonesia Drs.
 Moh.
-Hatta, Minister of Teaching and Culture, Ki Mangoen Sarkoro; Minister of Health Dr. Soerono and Prof. Soetopo; Finance Minister Lukman Hakim; Minister of Transportation and Public Works Ir.
+Hatta, the Minister of Teaching and Culture Ki Mangoen Sarkoro, the Minister of Health Dr. Soerono and Prof. Soetopo, the Minister of Finance Lukman Hakim, the Minister of Transportation and Public Works Ir.
 Laoh and Ir.
-Sitompul and Minister of Welfare and Agriculture I.J.
-Kamiso and Sadjarwo, SH and general secretary Mr. Hadi, Ir.
-Putuhena and Ir.
-Goenoeng, PTK Yogyakarta finally inaugurated on 1 November 1949 as the first complete RI PTK.
-The opening ceremony was attended by President Ir.
-Sukarno.
+Sitompul, the Minister of Welfare and Agriculture I.J.
+Kamiso and Sadjarwo, SH, as well as Mr. Hadi, Ir.
+Putuherna, and Ir.
+Goenoneng as general secretaries, the medical college of Yogyakarta finally established on 1st November 1949 as the first most complete Indonesian medical college.
+The opening ceremony was attended by the President of Indonesia, Ir.
+Soekarno.

-Finally in 1982, the Faculty of Medicine buildings scattered around the city of Yogyakarta were successfully transferred to the campus in Sekip.
-To support the smooth running of Medical Education, the Ministry of Health to build hospitals as an educational facility on the campus that Dr. Dr. Sardjito.
+Ultimately in 1982, the Faculty of Medicine buildings which scattered throughout Yogyakarta successfully transferred to the UGM campus in Sekip.
+To support the medical education, the Ministry of Health built a hospital as an educational facility in UGM campus, which is Dr. Sardjito Hospital.